Make compare more functional

 Should we always use merge flag ?

-#1 Updated by Daniel D over 3 years ago
+#1 Updated by Daniel D almost 4 years ago

 The interesting thing is that commits will show for some comparisons with merge=0, eg:

 We can probably force compare on same repo to use merge=1, this means we are expecting a common ancestor, actually in some weird cases 2 commits can not share same ancestor - so this is not good either.

-#4 Updated by Daniel D over 3 years ago
+#4 Updated by Daniel D almost 4 years ago

 These tag comparisons show what happens when 2 refs had commits in one not the other: